arupmondal835/notes/README.md

 ```
 cat file.out >> CRAC_CARC.dat
 ```
-# replace a character ina certain range of a vi file
+# replace a character in a certain range of a vi file
 ```
 :n-line/m-lines/old/new/g
 ```